Reading is at the heart of the curriculum at Preston Hedge’s.

 By providing an exceptional breadth of Reading experiences and opportunities we enable our children to explore a wealth of different books and develop a love for Reading.

 In the Early Years Phonics is introduced to the children from the outset of their time in Reception, when the team feel it is their appropriate for their cohort.
-However, when the pupils are in full time, it is expected that formal phonics will commence.
-To ensure that the needs of every child is met, phonics is delivered through small fluid groups, based on regular assessment.
-We recognise that best practice is interactive and is set at a pace that works for the children involved.
+Phonics is delivered through whole class sessions, enabling all children to have exposure to the sounds.
+Any children who need additional phonics have this through catch up intervention.
+We recognise that best practice is interactive and is set at a pace that works for the children .

-The main tool we use for phonics is the Letters & Sounds programme.
+We use Essential Letters & Sounds as our DfE accredited phonics programme.
 In term 1 of Reception we offer a workshop for Parents’ to support them with Phonics & reading at home.
-A copy of the slides which provide more detail of Early Phonics & Reading are here:

 Our school also has a series of Phonics Booklets to help our parents.
 They are split into Phase 2-5 and can be found below: